olange/hamster-to-harvest.py/README.md

 ## Installation

-### Clone the migration script
+### Download the migration script

     $ git clone git@github.com:olange/hamster-to-harvest.git

-### Setup virtual environment
+### Setup a Python virtual environment

-This script uses a [Python Virtual Environment](http://docs.python-guide.org/en/latest/dev/virtualenvs/) to keep your Python system installation clean.

-If you're not using [virtualenv](http://docs.python-guide.org/en/latest/dev/virtualenvs/) yet, install it first:
+If you're not using [virtualenv](http://docs.python-guide.org/en/latest/dev/virtualenvs/) yet, I'd recommend you to install it first; it will keep your Python system installation clean:

     $ pip install virtualenv

-Go to the migration script home folder, create a fresh virtual environment and activate it (below it is named `venv`, but you can name the environment as you like):
+Then go to the migration script home folder, create a fresh virtual environment and activate it (below it is named `venv`, but you can name the environment as you like):

     $ cd hamster-to-harvest
     $ virtualenv venv
     $ source venv/bin/activate

-### Download dependencies
+### Install dependencies

-Finally, retrieve and install the project dependencies:
+Retrieve and install the project dependencies:

     $ pip install -r requirements.txt

-They will go to the virtual environnement you just previously.
+They will go to the virtual environnement you created previously.
 From here on you can run the migration script.

 ## Execution

-### Running the script
+### Setup

     $ cd hamster-to-harvest
     $ source venv/bin/activate

+### Getting help

     $ python hamster-migrate.py --help

 ### Cleanup